DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: ADMM-LQR Distributed Gradient Solver

 \end{lemma} \begin{proof} See Appendix-\ref{appendix:proof of lemma2}. \end{proof}

-The optimal matrix-valued control law~\eqref{eq:optimal control law in lemma2} shares a similar structure with the DDP control law~\eqref{eq:DDP control law}.
-The feedback gain $\bm{K}_k$ contributes to stabilizing the gradient computation.
-Moreover, the inverse $Q_{\bm{u}\bm{u},k}^{\ast,-1}$ is already computed during the DDP solve and can therefore be efficiently reused, avoiding redundant and costly matrix inversions.
-Lemma~\ref{lm:DDP gradient solver} applies to generic DDP problems.
-When using it to compute $ \frac{\mathrm{d} {\bm{{\tau}}_{i}^{\ast,a+1}}}{\mathrm{d} \bm{\theta}}$ for Subproblem 1 in~\eqref{eq:subproblem1}, we must augment the terms $H_{\bm{x}\bm{\theta},k}^{\ast}$ and $H_{\bm{u}\bm{\theta},k}^{\ast}$ to incorporate the gradient contributions from Subproblem 2 and 3, as specified in~\eqref{eq:gradient couplings in subsystem1}.
-This results in the following expressions, which explicitly account for the gradient couplings:
+The matrix-valued control law~\eqref{eq:optimal control law in lemma2} shares a similar structure with the DDP control law~\eqref{eq:DDP control law}, where the feedback gain $\hat{\bm{K}}_{i,k}^a$ can contribute to stabilizing the gradient computation.
+Moreover, the inverse of $\hat{Q}^{uu,a}_{i,k}$ in~\eqref{eq:feedforward gain in gradient computation} is already computed during the DDP solve and can therefore be efficiently reused, avoiding redundant and costly matrix inversions.